sfwnsft/notepad-macos/README.md

 # Notepad
-## A native macOS Notepad implemented with Swift and AppKit.
+## A native macOS Notepad made with Swift and AppKit.

+**Installation**: Download Notepad.zip and decompress it.
+Then move Notepad.app to the "Applications" folder to use it.

-Build the app locally
+**Build the app locally**

 ```bash
 cd "/Users/safwan/Documents/GitHub/New Project"